-International Women’s Day is celebrated on 8th of March every year.
+International Women’s Day is celebrated on the 8th of March every year.
 The day is also named as International Working Women’s Day and is often abbreviated as IWD.
 It is a day dedicated to cheer and cherish the success of womanhood.
 It is marked as a day to celebrate the contributions made by the women in the fields as varied and as diverse as science and technology, management, psychology, etc.

-International women’s day was started from the activities of labour movements in North America and across Europe.
+International women’s day was started from the activities of labor movements in North America and across Europe.
 The United Nations first celebrated International Women’s Day (IWD) on 8th March 1975 and two years later, in December 1977, the General Assembly made a special move by adopting a resolution and proclaim a United Nations’ Day for Women’s Rights and International Peace and demanded that the same may be celebrated on any day of the year by the Member States as per their historical and national traditions.

 Different parts of the world observed Women’s Day on various days, for example, Americans continued to celebrate the day on the last Sunday of February while Russian women observed their first International Women’s Day on the last Saturday of February (as per the Julian calendar which Russia used to follow at that time).